-Mothers Against Drunk Driving was founded in 1980 by a mother whose daughter was killed by a drunk driver, Mothers Against Drunk Driving® (MADD) is the nation's largest nonprofit working to end drunk driving, help fight drugged driving, support the victims of these violent crimes, and prevent underage drinking.
+MADD was founded in 1980 by a mother whose daughter was killed by a drunk driver.
+MADD is the nation's largest nonprofit working to end impaired driving, prevent underage substance use, and support victims and survivors of impaired driving crashes.
 MADD changed American culture by introducing the "designated driver" in 1986 and related red ribbon awareness campaign Tie One On For Safety®.
 MADD's Campaign to Eliminate Drunk Driving® initiative was started in 2006 and has reduced drunk driving fatalities by 25 percent since its launch.
 MADD supports drunk and drugged driving victims and survivors at no charge, providing a service every three minutes through local victim advocates and the 24-Hour Victim Help Line 1-877-MADD-HELP.